maksimhn/KidFunBoston-Backend/README.md

 * jQuery for DOM manipulation and event handling
 * Animation and hover effects (if I end up doing this)

-The frontend can be found here: (provide URL)
+The frontend can be found here: (provide URL...)

-The wireframes and user stories can be found here: (provide URL)
+The wireframes and user stories can be found here: (provide URL...)

-The app itself can be found here: (provide URL)
+The app itself can be found here: (provide URL...)